 3. Make the gospel a priority.

-I knew so many people who, once they graduated and moved away, stopped doing the little things that kept their testimonies strong.
-Go to your church meetings, read the scriptures and take time every single day to speak with your Heavenly Father.
-Nothing but good will come from these things, and they are what will keep you strong during tough times.
+they are what will keep you strong during tough times.
 Remember to keep the commandments and remember who you are.
 Don't get involved in the wrong crowd (yes, even at a religious college like BYU, there is all kinds of wrong stuff going on) and strive harder than ever to keep your life in line with the gospel.

 If you aren't LDS, this can still apply to you as well!
 Although you are discovering who you are, stay true to what you believe in, whether that be religion, family values, or your own moral standards.
 The world and the media portrays college as this crazy time where all that happens is drinking/partying/sleeping around and that is just so ridiculously messed up in my opinion.
 Hold tight to who you are and what you know, and don't let anybody talk you into doing anything you don't feel is right.